kanaria69/Mainecoco/README.md

-## Mountains aren't just funny, they are hill areas
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.